-Computer labs at Budig and Fraser Halls can be reserved by University of Kansas faculty or staff/student organizations for classes or KU affiliated events.
+Computer labs can be reserved by University of Kansas faculty, GTAs, staff and staff/student organizations for classes or KU affiliated events.
 Besides workstations, IT labs have other resources.
 Please read the following to make a reservation for one of the IT Computer Labs:

 If you need special software or document files for your class, please let ITWS know when you make your reservation.
 We will make every effort to have the software/files you provide on the computer classroom machines or on the lab server.
 Some restrictions apply to the installation of special software.
 All installed software must be licensed.
 Please allow us time to review and install all software.
 Two to three weeks should be sufficient.
 Contact the IT-CSC (4-8080) for details.

 Note: Some ADA equipment and software can be made available for classes.
 If you have students with special needs, please inform PCS when you make your reservation so we can make additional arrangements if necessary.
 This will require extra time to be made available.